fspc/BikeBikeBike/README.md

 Instructions can be found in docker-compose.yml, and docker-compose.build.

-### The bike_bike_advanced_environment file
+#### The bike_bike_advanced_environment file

 This file allows you to insert custom environmental variables.
-It is recommended that nginxproxy/acme-companion be utilized to automate the creation, renewal and use of SSL certificates for proxied Docker containers through the ACME protocol.
+It is recommended that [ACME Companion](https://github.com/nginx-proxy/acme-companion) be utilized to automate the creation, renewal and use of SSL certificates for proxied Docker containers through the ACME protocol.
 This is useful to seamlessly handle the secure translation urls.
 The example variables below communicate to an available external acme (letsencrypt) network to properly setup this proxied environment.

   ```
   VIRTUAL_HOST=bb.bikelover.org,en.bikelover.org,en.bb.bikelover.org,es.bb.bikelover.org,fr.bb.bikelover.org